Trump’s pledge for Ukraine peace met with doubt, derision

 The former president’s comments drew immediate scorn from some of his Republican rivals and more vocal opponents on the national stage.

-Former Arkansas Gov. Asa Hutchinson, a 2024 GOP presidential candidate, said Trump’s stance was a “weak position that will not win the war.”
+Former Arkansas Gov. Asa Hutchinson, a 2024 GOP presidential hopeful, said Trump’s stance was a “weak position that will not win the war.”

 “Trump reminded everyone tonight of his support of Russia and his willingness to sell out Ukraine,” Hutchinson tweeted.